kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Heroku is insanely awesome!
 It will let me do a limited amount of Node/Ruby stuff for free....limited but powerful.
 I'm still researching how much of it is free but if it's enough, there's no reason to upgrade my current hosting package.

-I'm sticking with my generic MT plan for now and will do some fancy coding stuff on Heroku...all this being subject to change.
-But while I took all of the above tech stuff into consideration, I have to say that Media Temple's excellent customer service was a big reason I stayed with them.
+I'm sticking with my generic, PHP-included Media Temple plan for now and will do some fancy coding stuff on Heroku.
+But while I took all of the above tech stuff into consideration, I have to say that MT's excellent customer service was a big reason I stayed with them.

 Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/) that offers a few less features than DV Managed (it doesn't come with [Plesk](http://www.parallels.com/products/plesk/)).
 It doesn't appear to be cloud-based but appears to be "AWS-like" in other ways and may suit my specific future needs.